Germa98/Neurips_2025/README.md

-This repository contains the code, results, and trained models from our experiments.
+This repository contains the code, results, and trained models obtained with our experiments.

 - The content is organized **first by task type**, with two top-level folders:
   - `classification_tasks/`